Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lessons23.md

 ```

 - Following this point, we will assume that you have your own GitHub account.
 If not please read [this page](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) to find out how to get one.
 Having a GitHub account opens up a ton of possibilities in terms of developing your project or contributing to existing open-source projects.
 You have the option of forking an existing project and building on top of it, enhancing or adding extra functionality.
 You can open up issues on existing projects and make contributions to the codebases of other people, there are a lot of stories about people who contributed to other people's code and formed a strong bond and found business partners and friends that way.
 Moreover, GitHub profiles are crucial when applying for jobs.
 Safe to say, that having a great GitHub profile that's interesting and stands out can open up a world of opportunities.
+- If you want to get started or want a quick start, [GitHub](https://docs.github.com/en) docs provide numerous sets of documentation that you can refer to.
+In this lesson, we will learn how to do all these using our terminal and not the GitHub website interface.
+- Before proceeding further, try running `git version` in your terminal.
 -